Soc Rodrigo: Philippine Senate service

 In 1955, Rodrigo won a seat in the Philippine Senate under the Nacionalista Party of President Magsaysay.
-One of Rodrigo's speeches, Catholics in Politics, delivered on 7 September 1957, is included in the Anvil Press book 20 Speeches That Moved a Nation.
+One of Rodrigo's speeches, Catholics in Politics, delivered on 7 September 1957, is included in the Anvil Publishing book 20 Speeches That Moved a Nation.

 Awarded as one of the Ten Outstanding Senators of his time, he was a much-invited guest of foreign governments such as the United States, Britain and West Germany, among others.
 Rodrigo was also awarded a U.S. Government grant under the terms of Public Law 402 (Smith - Mundt) for observation and travel under the auspices of the Governmental Affairs Institute (Nov.
 20, 1959 - Jan.
 20, 1960).

 For the 1959 midterm elections, Rodrigo ran an unsuccessful campaign for the “Grand Alliance” counting as candidates Emmanuel Pelaez, Raul Manglapus and Jorge Vargas, among others.
 Then in 1961, Rodrigo got the third-most votes to win a second senatorial term as a Liberal Party candidate with Diosdado Macapagal.
 He sought a third term in 1967 but lost.
 From 1970 to 1972, Rodrigo hosted the ABS-CBN program Mga Kuro-kuro ni Soc Rodrigo.

 Martial Law activism

-For his dissent against President Ferdinand Marcos, Rodrigo, along with Ninoy Aquino and many others, was incarcerated during upon the declaration of Martial Law in 1972.
+For his dissent against President Marcos, Rodrigo, along with Ninoy Aquino and many others, was incarcerated during upon the declaration of Martial Law in 1972.
 During this time in jail, Rodrigo kept the faith of fellow detainees alive as he led nightly prayers of the rosary.
-Aquino would treasure of the crucifixes that Rodrigo gave him during this time.
-Rodrigo was released after three months but was detained two more times.
-In 1978, for writing Tagalog poems attacking the Marcos dictatorship, and in 1982, for his anti-Marcos poems in the newspapers, WE Forum and Philippine Star.
+Aquino would treasure the crucifixes that Rodrigo gave him during this time.
+Rodrigo was released after three months but was detained two more times: in 1978, for writing Tagalog poems attacking the Marcos dictatorship, and in 1982, for his anti-Marcos poems in the newspapers, WE Forum and Philippine Star.

 In August 21, 1983, Rodrigo was one of the first people allowed to look at the remains of the assassinated Ninoy Aquino.
 Rodrigo felt distraught over this incident since he was one of those who advised Aquino to return to the Philippines from exile in the United States.

 End of the Marcos dictatorship and service in the 1986 Constitutional Commission

-After the People Power revolution that sent Marcos to exile, Rodrigo was chosen by President Cory Aquino to be a Commissioner of the 1986 Constitutional Commission.
+After the People Power Revolution that sent Marcos to exile, Rodrigo was chosen by President Cory Aquino to be a Commissioner of the 1986 Constitutional Commission.
 Many of Rodrigo's children were against his being a member, preferring instead to see him in the Senate one more time.
 Instead, he joined the commission as he turned his back on politics forever.
 The new Constitution was ratified by the people in February 1987.

 Retirement and death

 After his service in the Constitutional Commission, Rodrigo largely retired from public life, preferring to spend time with his family.
-Until just before his death, though, he wrote columns for the newspapers Malaya (1980–1989) and Philippine Star (1992–1997).
+Until just before his death, though, he wrote columns for the newspapers Malaya (1980–1989) and The Philippine Star (1992–1997).

 On January 4, 1998, Rodrigo died at the age of 83 due to complications from cancer.